riboflavin/test-framer-sync/compare/fathom-vs-firefliesai.md

 Fathom is better suited for individual professionals who primarily conduct online meetings and value simplicity over extensive features.
 Its generous free tier and focus on user experience make it ideal for salespeople, consultants, and managers who need quick, accurate meeting summaries without complex setup.
 However, teams requiring mobile access or in-person meeting support will find its limitations frustrating.

 Fireflies.ai works better for organizations with diverse meeting environments and teams using multiple platforms.
 Its mobile support, broader language capabilities, and ability to handle in-person meetings make it more versatile for global teams and field workers.
 Despite having more integrations than Fathom, both tools ultimately fall short in transforming meeting content into meaningful workflow automation that actually completes tasks rather than just documenting them.

+## Fathom vs Fireflies.ai: What do users say?

+Fathom and Fireflies.ai are two popular AI meeting assistants with distinct capabilities and user experiences.
+Fathom integrates primarily with Zoom, Google Meet, and Teams, offering real-time transcription in 25+ languages and various AI summary styles.
+Users particularly praise Fathom's generous free plan, accurate transcriptions, intuitive interface, and responsive customer service.
+The main drawbacks noted include some advanced features being limited to paid plans, no external audio file upload option, lack of a mobile app, and occasionally distracting on-screen widgets.
+Fireflies.ai functions as a cloud-based assistant that joins meetings across multiple platforms to record, transcribe, and summarize discussions.
+Users appreciate its ease of setup, good transcription quality (even in multiple languages), quick delivery of summaries, and extensive integrations with project management and CRM tools.
+Common criticisms include occasionally generic summaries, reduced accuracy with accents or technical jargon, feature limitations on the free plan, and interface clutter.
+While Fathom works exclusively with scheduled online meetings, Fireflies.ai offers more flexibility with its mobile app for in-person meetings and the ability to upload external audio files for transcription.
+For more detailed information, check out [Fireflies.ai reviews on Reddit](https://www.reddit.com/r/AIToolTesting/comments/1g55mmv/fireflies_ai_review_the_good_the_bad_and_the/), [Fireflies.ai review on The Business Dive](https://thebusinessdive.com/fireflies-ai-review), [Fathom review on The Business Dive](https://thebusinessdive.com/fathom-review), and [verified Fathom user reviews on Capterra](https://www.capterra.com/p/276054/Fathom/reviews/).

+## FAQs
+• Would Fathom work for in-person meetings?
+What about Fireflies.ai?
+No, Fathom doesn't work for in-person meetings as it cannot import external audio and only works for scheduled online meetings (Zoom, Google Meet, Teams).
+Fireflies.ai does work for in-person meetings through its mobile app, which can record in-person meetings and voice notes.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Fireflies.ai uses a bot participant ("Fred") that joins meetings to record, transcribe, and summarize discussions.
+Fathom doesn't mention requiring a meeting bot - it uses a desktop app that automatically records meetings on supported platforms.

+• What do users say about the quality of transcriptions?
+For Fathom, transcriptions are praised as quick and accurate according to user reviews.
+For Fireflies.ai, users report good transcription quality, even in other languages like Dutch, though accuracy can dip with heavy accents or technical jargon, with some reviewers noting misidentified speakers or missed slang.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.